Token Spammers, Rug Pulls, and SniperBots: An Analysis of the Ecosystem of Tokens in Ethereum and in the Binance Smart Chain (BNB): Sniper Bots 2.0

 We find sniper bots to be less present in Ethereum.
-In this case, we pick two thresholds and consider all the addresses that swap on average with a distance lower than 3 blocks (45 seconds, Ethereum blocks are mined on average every 15 seconds) and that swap in at least 10 liquidity pools.
-We find 64 possible sniper bots that are only the 0.1\% of all Ethereum addresses that swap in exit scam liquidity pools.
-We find that these addresses swap in 30\% of all the liquidity pools and perform a much smaller fraction of swaps than BSC sniper bots (3.5\% of the total).
-However, interestingly, a higher percentage of swaps are performed in the same block where the liquidity is added to the liquidity pools (60\%).
+Also, in this case, we pick two thresholds and consider all the addresses that swap on average with a distance lower than three blocks (45 seconds) and that swap in at least 10 liquidity pools.
+We find 64 possible sniper bots that swap in 30\% of all the liquidity pools and perform a much smaller fraction of swaps with respect to BSC sniper bots (3.5\% of the total).
+However, interestingly, a higher percentage of swaps are performed in the same block where the liquidity is added in the liquidity pools (60\%).